multiscale/muscle3/docs/source/installing.rst

   ~/muscle3_source/muscle3-0.2.0$ MUSCLE_ENABLE_MPI=1 NCORES=2 make

-This will take a few minutes, depending on the speed of your machine; cluster nodes may be much faster.
+This will take ten minutes or so (including building the dependencies), depending on the speed of your machine.

 Installing libmuscle C++
 ````````````````````````